We've all heard of the London and Boston marathons, but what about these adventurous running races?Read more...

 It is easy enough to let warnings about theft induce an element of paranoia into your thinking.
 There is no cause for this sort of overreaction.
 If you are moderately careful and sensible, the chance of hitting anything more serious than pickpocketing is very small.
 Far more remarkable than the odd bit of theft, especially when you consider how much poverty there is in the country, is the overwhelming honesty that is the norm in Ethiopia.

-On the subject of dress, Ethiopia has a substantial Muslim population, and in rural areas particularly both Muslims and Christians tend to dress modestly.
-In general it is good sense to look to what the local women are wearing and follow their lead.
-Anna Rank has this to say: ‘If I wear sleeveless clothes then I tend to get a constant stream of comments and stares, although this does not particularly bother me in Addis.
-I would not dress in this manner in smaller towns where faranjis are few and far between.’
-Fran Gohd again: ‘We came prepared with skirts and headscarves, but there was no need to wear them.
+Dress may also play a role in how you are perceived.
+In rural areas particularly, both Muslim and Christian, it is good sense to look to what local women wear and follow their lead.
+To quote a former volunteer: ‘If I wear sleeveless clothes then I tend to get a constant stream of comments and stares, even in Addis Ababa, so I wouldn’t dress in this manner in smaller towns where faranjis are few and far between.’
+Another reader adds: ‘We came prepared with skirts and headscarves, but there was no need to wear them.
 We wore pants/trousers and that was acceptable.
-I saw some women travellers wearing shorts, but I’m not sure that I’d feel comfortable with that unless they extended below the knee and even then I’d think twice.’
+I saw some women travellers wearing shorts, but I’m not sure that I’d feel comfortable with that unless they extended below the knee – even then I’d think twice.’

 A couple of readers have highlighted the problems specifically facing black female travellers in Ethiopia, where women retain a somewhat subservient role by Western standards.
 European women are not expected to fit the mould, but nobody seems quite certain on which side of the chasm to place black Western women.
 Black women who travel alone in Ethiopia are in for a strange time, and they will often experience African sexual attitudes at first hand.
 The obvious area of solution is to dress and carry yourself in a manner that precludes confusion: don’t come with a rucksack full of flowing African dresses and bright blouses, but rather wear jeans or preppy clothes, things that would rarely be seen on an Ethiopian woman.